rharbird/microbit-challenges/docs/source/tutorials/accelerometer.rst

 Accelerometer
 *****************
 As its name suggests, the accelerometer on a BBC micro:bit measures acceleration.
 The accelerometer can measure acceleration of magnitude +2g to -2g.
+These values are registered on a scale of 0 ..
+1024.

 .. figure:: assets/accelerometer.png
    :scale: 40 %